getlago/lago-docs/docs/09_api-reference/04_events.md

 }
 ```

-Access to the API endpoint is unhautorized.
+Access to the API end point is unhautorized.

 Possible reasons are:
 - The `Authorization` header is missing